 New Hampshire Fuel Assistance

 If you or someone you know is having trouble paying for heat during the winter season, the Office of Energy and Planning Fuel Assistance Program (FAP) may be able to provide some relief.
+Download a fuel assistance application and income guidelines here.

 The Office of Energy and Planning (OEP) is responsible for the statewide administration of the Low Income Home Energy Assistance Block Grant (LIHEAP), referred to as the Fuel Assistance Program.
 LIHEAP is federally funded through the US Department of Health and Human Services.
 OEP in turn contracts with six local Community Action Agencies (also known as CAAs) to provide service to eligible households.